Te Ngākau Pono ki Te Ratonga Tūmatanui Trust in the Public Service

 Uiuinga ki Aotearoa New Zealand measures of trust and confidence

-The Kiwis Count survey measures the trust and confidence of New Zealanders in the Public Service.
+The Kiwis Count survey measures the trust and confidence of New Zealanders in the Public Service, as well as customer satisfaction in government services.
 It asks respondents why they’ve given a score, based on their most recent service experience and perception of the Public Service overall.

-- Trust in the Public Service brand is 56%, which is down from 59% in the previous quarter.
+- Trust in the Public Service brand is 59%, which is up from 56% in the previous quarter and the same as March 2024.
+This remains above pre-COVID-19 levels.

 Ngā rārangitanga ā-ao International rankings in trust and confidence